jameshfisher/jameshfisher.com/_posts/2016-11-30-c-array-index-pointer.md

 ---
-title: "What do array subscripts mean in C?
-(Answer: add then dereference)"
+title: "What do array subscripts mean in C?"
 ---

 C array subscripts can be understood via pointer arithmetic.